 Permaculture Learning Guild

-I’m lucky to know so many inspiring humans who are practicing and learning permaculture locally but they’re often doing it alone, or nearly so.
-As an art that is fundamentally about beneficial interconnections, I know that permaculture really needs to be learned and practiced together.
+We’re lucky to know so many inspiring humans who are practicing and learning permaculture locally but they’re often doing it alone, or nearly so.
+As an art that is fundamentally about beneficial interconnections, We know that permaculture really needs to be learned and practiced together.

-This is why I’m organizing a local Permaculture Learning Guild.
+This is why we’ve organized a Piedmont NC Permaculture Learning Guild.
 The goals are for us all to benefit from the experience and mutual support of each other (and make friends), and to continue to grow this movement locally so that there are thousands of skilled and supported ‘permies’ and thousands more resilient places of tended wild diversity thriving in the Piedmont.

 We’ll share our permaculture needs, skills, projects, seeds, saplings, and stories, and work on a small project as a group, like planting a forest garden or restoring a creek.